sassoftware/viya4-monitoring-kubernetes/logging/README.md

 Any line whose first character is `#` is treated as a comment and ignored.

-#### Specifying the Default Kibana Password
+#### Specifying the Default OpenSearch Dashboards Password

-You can set the `ES_ADMIN_PASSWD` environment variable to specify the default password for Kibana.
+You can set the `ES_ADMIN_PASSWD` environment variable to specify the default password for OpenSearch Dashboards.
 If you do not specify a default password, one is randomly generated.

 #### Using Ingress for Cloud Providers

-If you are using a cloud provider, you must use ingress, rather than NodePorts.
-Use the samples in the [samples/ingress](/samples/ingress) area of this repository to set up either host-based or path-based ingress.
+If you are using a cloud provider, you must use Ingress, rather than NodePorts.
+Use the samples in the [samples/ingress](/samples/ingress) area of this repository to set up either host-based or path-based Ingress.

 #### Specifying the Retention Period for Log Messages